glennguy/plugin.video.plus7/README.markdown

 For the latest development version, you can grab the [GitHub generated ZIP file] [githubzip].

-Simply download the ZIP file to your XBMC device and install through the menu via System -> Settings -> Add-ons -> Install from zip file
+Simply download the ZIP file to your Kodi/XBMC device and install through the menu via

+System -> Settings -> Add-ons -> Install from zip file

 Issues
 ------
-If you find an issue, please test with the latest version of XBMC.
-I would recommend XBMC v13.1 Gotham or later.
+If you find an issue, please test with the latest version of Kodi.
+I would recommend Kodi v14 or later.

 If you're using a Raspberry Pi or another dedicated HTPC, I would recommend using [OpenELEC] [openelec].